Edge precoloring extension of hypercubes: Extending edge precolorings of hypercubes

+\item for each component of $Q_d[M_1 \cup M_2]$, exactly two edges in this component are colored under $\varphi'$; moreover, these two edges are non-adjacent and have the same color under $\varphi'$.

-Now, to prove the theorem, it suffices to prove that there is a proper $d$-edge coloring $f$ of $H_1$ such that for every edge $e$ of $H_1$, there is no adjacent edge $e'$ in $Q_d[M_1 \cup M_2]$ such that $f(e) = \varphi'(e')$.
+\end{itemize} Trivially, there is such a precoloring $\varphi'$; so to prove the theorem, it suffices to prove that there is a proper $d$-edge coloring $f$ of $H_1$ such that for every edge $e$ of $H_1$, there is no adjacent edge $e'$ in $Q_d[M_1 \cup M_2]$ such that $f(e) = \varphi'(e')$.
 This follows from the observation that given such a coloring $f$ of $H_1$, we may color the edges of $H_2, H_3$ and $H_4$ correspondingly, and thereafter color the uncolored edges of $Q_d[M_1 \cup M_2]$ by for each edge using the unique color not appearing at any of its endpoints.

 To construct such a coloring of the edges of $H_1$ we define a list assignment $L$ for $H_1$ by for every edge $e \in E(H_1)$ setting Since every edge of $H_1$ is adjacent to two $\varphi'$-precolored edges, $|L(e)| \geq d-2$ for every edge $e \in E(H_1)$.
 Hence, by Theorem \ref{th:Galvin}, there is an $L$-coloring of $H_1$. \end{proof}